rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - **NAME HERE.** Scary Look now targets a number of creatures of your choice equal to 1 + your Presence modifier (min 1).

-- **NAME HERE.** Scary Look now makes target scared of all your alliesPre-requisites: *13th level in Witch*.
+- **NAME HERE.** Scary Look now makes target scared of all your allies Pre-requisites: *13th level in Witch*.

 - **Cantrip asdaf.** Your cantrips have +1 to their DC, and +1 for every effect you're concentrating on